cooperability/django-for-professionals/README.md

     - `STATICFILES_STORAGE` is the file storage engine used.
 By default, implicitly set to `django.contrib.staticfiles.storage.StaticFilesStorage`, but we make that explicit for this project.
     - finally, run the terminal command `python manage.py collectstatic` to execute
   - BOOTSTRAP can be installed locally or used via a CDN, recommended.
 Much better to deliver a cached version of Bootstrap's compiled CSS and JS to our project.
+  - "For production, the collectstatic command must be run to compile all static files into a single directory specified by STATIC_ROOT.
+The consolidated files can then be served either on the same server, a separate server, or a dedicated cloud service/CDN by updating STATICFILES_STORAGE."

 ### 8. Advanced user reg; email-only login & social auth via `django-allauth` 3party package
   - many users use the popular django-allauth third-party package when setting up authentication to prevent security leaks/errors in development